CoffeePerry/mercury-py/README.md

 sending.

 ## Introduction
-The project consists of a *Flask-based* **Web API**, through which it is possible to manage the scheduling of notifications.
+The project consists of a *Flask-based* **RESTful Web API**, through which it is possible to manage the scheduling of notifications.

 *SQLite* database is used internally.